 ''Everybody is going to be looking to knock you off.
 You have to certainly embrace that and acknowledge it, but you have to take the challenge as well,'' Ashley said. ''With such a high statement of how talented our team is, you have to embrace that.''

-A few more things to look for from Arizona in the 2015-16 season:
+Here are a few more things to look for as Arizona heads into the 2014-15 season:

 JOHNSON ARRIVES: Arizona has had some heralded freshman in five seasons under Miller and Johnson has a chance to become the best of the bunch.
 As Gordon did last season, he arrives in the desert with a polished game and incredible athleticism.
 Johnson could be a nightmare match-up for opposing teams, able to score inside against smaller players, get around bigger players on the perimeter.
 He also should be a better outside shooter than Gordon was.